 Why am I telling you all of these memories?

-Because they are just one of the most important things that you need to know about life.
+Because they are just a one of the most important things I have learned over the years that you need, in order to get through life.

 The crazy thing about memories, you don't realize how important they are, until that's all you have.
 When my mom was in hospice last year, she had so many visitors.
 Everyone who was visiting had TONS of memories of her.
 We laughed about how stubborn she was, how organized she was, and how much she loved her family.

-The 8 Most Important Things I Have Learned Over The Past Year
+8 Important Things I Have Learned Over Years

 You don't realize the memories that you actually remember until you're forced to remember them.
 There were so many memories that came flooding to my memory that it was hard at times to spit out the memory.
 Memories are precious.
 No matter if they are good memories or not so good.
 Remember that they are important because they helped make you who you are.